Precision digital thermometer for professional kitchens and food safety.

 Using an air fryer is probably the easiest and fastest way to reheat your BBQ leftovers.

-The air fryer is not as efficient in reheating your leftovers as the two methods above, but definitely worth a try, especially with certain foods, like chicken breasts, thighs, drumsticks, wings, and pork and beef ribs
+The air fryer is not as efficient in reheating your leftovers as the two methods above, but it is definitely worth a try, especially with certain foods, like chicken breasts, thighs, drumsticks, wings, and pork and beef ribs

 The microwave method